ViridiLV/gamma-scripts/README.md

   The script will download latest release from [https://github.com/FaithBeam/stalker-gamma-cli]

   After that the script will proceed to install the game using it.
+## Step 3 - Set up the game

+Step 2 only lets you obtain game files, as if you installed the game on Windows, however this does not enable you to play GAMMA on Linux.

+To play GAMMA on Linux you need to set up a working wine/proton compability layer with the needed dependencies.

+This process often brings in a lot of user error and difficulty for newcomers.

+The setup script aims to streamline this  process by scripting the set up of flatpak Bottles and making a bottle with dependencies for you with as little amount of user input as possible.

+3.1 With the script open and idle, type in the number that corresponds the option "setup GAMMA", then press Enter.

 ***Work in progress***